bitterjug/kashana/docs/elm-notes.rst

    post : Decoder value -> String -> Body -> Task Error value

   So, we need:

   - [x] The url for the post to results: url

-  - [x] A type to talk about the stuf that comes back from the server in response to a successful post message.
-This turns out to be json encding of ResltObject, and gets decoced by one of the parameters to Post.
+  - [x] A type to talk about the stuff that comes back from the server in response to a successful post message.
+This turns out to be Json encoding of `ResltObject`, and gets decoded by one of the parameters to Post.
 So we don't need a new type for it.

-  - [x] A Json decoder for whatever comes back from the API: postResponseDecoder
+      - [x] A Json decoder for whatever comes back from the `API: postResponseDecoder`

-  - [x] A way to turn a Request object into Json string to serve as the body (payload) of the post request:  resultBody
+  - [x] A way to turn a Request object into Json string to serve as the body (payload) of the post request:  `resultBody`

-  - [x] New case in the Msg for handling the result of the POST.
+  - [x] New case in the `Msg` for handling the result of the POST.
-        The Jason payload shold be decoded into a ResultObject.
+        The Jason payload should be decoded into a `ResultObject`.
-        Or the Post might fail with an http error: PostResponse
+        Or the Post might fail with an http error: `PostResponse`

-  - [x] New handler in update for PostResponse: The handler case for this will switch on success or failure and act accordingly.
+  - [x] New handler in update for `PostResponse`: The handler case for this will switch on success or failure and act accordingly.

 - [x] Change the logic of `updateField`.
 At the moment `postResult` refers to